 Fertilization and implantation are the most critical events in the reproduction process.
-In this process, both egg and sperm fuse together to form a zygote.
+In this process, both egg and sperm are fused together to form a zygote.
 Later it gets implanted into the uterus and the development of an organism.

 Let us have a look at how fertilization in humans takes place.

 Fertilization in Humans

 Fertilization is the natural life process, which is carried out by the fusion of both male and female gametes resulting in the formation of a zygote.
 The fertilization in humans takes place in the fallopian tube.

 In this process, semen containing thousands of sperms is inseminated into the female vagina during coitus.
 The sperms move towards the uterus and reach the opening of the fallopian tube. only a few sperms will succeed in reaching the opening of the fallopian tube.

 The secondary oocyte releases from the matured Grafian follicle of the ovary and enters into the fallopian tube, where it is fertilized within 24 hours, after which it is released from the ovary.

 Though surrounded by several sperms, the oocyte is fertilized by a single sperm.
 During meiosis-II, the sperm enters the secondary oocyte and completes the meiosis.
 After this, the secondary oocyte is known as the egg.

 Both sperm and egg can show their vitality only to a limited period.
 Sperm is alive for 48-72 hours in a female reproductive system, whereas the egg can be fertilized for 24 hours before it is released.

 Also Read: Internal and External Fertilization

 Steps of Fertilization in Humans

 The fertilization process in humans takes place in several stages involving both the chemical and physical events.
 The different stages of fertilization in humans are mentioned below:

 The sperms incapacitation undergo acrosomal reactions and release certain chemicals known as sperm lysins present in the acrosome.

-Due to the acrosomal reactions, the plasma membrane of the secondary oocyte and the sperm fuse together so that the contents of the sperms can enter.
+Due to the acrosomal reactions, the plasma membrane of the secondary oocyte and the sperm are fused together so that the contents of the sperms can enter.
 When the plasma membrane of the sperm binds with that of the secondary oocyte, the plasma membrane of the oocyte depolarizes.
 This prevents polyspermy.